aseldawy/pigeon/README.markdown

 How to compile
 ==============
-SPig requires the LGPL library Java Topology Suite (JTS) to compile.
+Pigeon requires the LGPL library Java Topology Suite (JTS) to compile.
 You need to download a recent version of JTS and add it to the classpath of your Java compiler to be able to compile the code.
 Of course you also need Pig classes to be available in the classpath.
 The current code is tested against JTS 1.8 and Pig 0.11.1.